 David brought the Ark of the Covenant into Jerusalem.
 It had been in different places for hundreds of years.
 He had wanted to bring it earlier, but then he had used selfish methods, human methods, fleshly methods, not spiritual methods, and it had backfired on him.
 Now he tried again.
-He studied the Bible on how they should do that, then he did it and it was successful.
+He studied the ___________ on how they should do that, then he did it and it was successful.
 He was so overcome with spiritual joy, he said, “God has made me the leader of the people,” he never said, “I’m the king.”
 He never said “I’m the general,” or “I’m the lieutenant.”
 He only said, “I’m the captain.”
 Captain is one of the lowest ranks in the army.
 “I’m the captain of God’s people.
 I can go anywhere in the land and pick an apple or eat a bunch of grapes and nobody is going to stop me.
 I just want to show my thankfulness to God and just bless everybody.”
 It was a big party.
 He gave everybody bread and not just bread but special food like raisins, and sent them home with that food (2 Samuel 6:19).
 Bread and meat for everybody.
 Just think what that must have cost!
 He hadn’t even invented tax yet.
 We don’t read of anybody paying a tax.
 He was generous.
 What God gave him, he just shared.
 What a spiritual stewardship concept that is.
 What a financial freedom concept David had.
 What is your concept of spiritual stewardship?
 What financial freedom concepts mark your life?
 David was extra generous when he did not need to be at all.
 He had financial freedom.
 That is my hero!

 C. He bought the place to worship.

 David had sinned.
 He made mistakes.
 He wanted to worship God.
 He just wanted to have a special place to be with God.
 I hope you have a special place.
 I know of one pastor in Chicago who early every Friday morning goes to a lonely piece of beach along the river.
 Early in the morning he just walks up and down on that beach.
 He claps his hands, he praises God, sings songs, he falls down and weeps and he reads his Bible.
 It’s his ‘holy’ place.
 He takes off his shoes because it is his ‘holy’ place.
 David wanted to have a ‘holy’ place.
 When he went to buy it the owner Araunah said, “Now David, listen.
 What’s the difference?
 You are a godly brother and I love Jesus.
 You are rich and I’m rich.
-Everything belongs to God.
+Everything belongs to _______.
 So it’s mine and it is yours, so what’s the difference?
 Take the place!”
 David said, “No, I couldn’t worship Jesus if it didn’t cost me anything.
 I couldn’t be happy and shout Hallelujah!
 If it didn’t cost me anything, I can’t weep here and cry my heart out if it doesn’t cost me anything.
 I know it is worth about so much and I tell you what, I’ll give you that money and I’ll give a bunch of extra money.
 You can do with it what you want.
 If you don’t want it, there are lots of poor people out there; you can always share it with them.”